 Bike Friendly Kalamazoo (BFK) is a network of volunteers drawn from throughout the greater Kalamazoo metropolitan planning organization, working to make our entire community even more bicycle friendly.

-Long Term Vision and Plan
+Long Term Vision and Strategy

 The motivation to make our community even more bicycle friendly is many faceted.
 At the time our effort was launched the economy was in a downturn.
 Participants were initially interested in finding ways to enhance the greater community’s reputation and create a positive economic draw for the area.

 - economic development

 - reduction in costs and taxes related to health care